agama-project/agama/doc/auto_storage.md

 }
 ```

+### Under Discussion

-In addition to aliases, a `search` section can appear in all the places in which an alias can be
+In addition to aliases, a `search` section could be accepted in all the places in which an alias can
-used.
-In that case, the scope of the search is always the whole set of devices in the system (so
+be used.
+In that case, the scope of the search would always be the whole set of devices in the
-the same conditions can be matched by a disk, a partition, an LVM device, etc.).
+system (so the same conditions can be matched by a disk, a partition, an LVM device, etc.) and
+`ifNotFound` could not be set to "create" (similar to what happens for drives in general).

 ```json
 "storage": {